 Exploit the 1099 low tax rate and save your Dollars from being devoured by taxation.
 Here’s what that looks like for an individual earning $100,000 as an employee or the equivalent of $107,650 as a 1099 contractor:

 Social Security or Self-Employment Tax FICA ($7,650) ($15,210)

 Total taxable Income $88,000 $70,436

 Income Tax ($15,300) ($11,435)

 Happy 1099 contractor

-For the 2018 tax year.
-In this model, the 20% pass-through deduction is limited by 20% of the excess of taxable income before the deduction, fewer capital gains.
-The way it is calculated is 20% x (AGI minus the standard deduction).
-Includes all self-employ.
+We expect this for the 2018 tax year.
+In this model, the 20% pass-through deduction is limited by 20% of the excess of taxable Income before the Deduction, resulting in fewer capital gains.
+The way to calculate it is 20% x (AGI minus the standard Deduction).
+It includes all self-employ.

 1099 can be a good option for all the gig industry people.
 Many people are writing, doing graphics or SEO for websites.
 All these jobs are paid directly to the gig working persons by credit cards or other internet payment options.
 The tax must be paid correctly to avoid hard question from the IRS.
 A micro company or another way of financial organization shold be used to make tax payments.